CompBtBs/RASpy/README.rst

     mappa=RAS_map()
     image=mappa.colorMap(mapNetwork,mapNetwork2,df_comparison)

 where mapNetwork is the name of the SVG input metabolic map and mapNetwork2 is the name of the SVG output metabolic map.

-See `Notebook4 <https://github.com/compBtBs/Raspy-Single-Cell-Reaction-Activity-Scores-in-Python/blob/main/notebook_examples/RAS%20map%20data.ipynb>`_ for more detail.
+Up regulated reaction are coloured in red, whereas down-regulated reaction are coloured in blue.

 *****************************
 Team